Welcome on board

 Surf the Chilean website www.velaslatinoamerica2018.cl (see below) to follow the Itinerary ... and stay tuned for more...

 VELAS LATINOAMERICA CURAÇAO 2018

-Curaçao is Port of Call of this Sails.
-The event in Curaçao takes place on Sunday 15, Monday 16 and Tuesday 17, July 2018.
-On Wednesday 18 the tall ships of the participating countries will leave Curaçao, to sail to the next harbour.
+Curaçao is Port of Call of this Regatta.
+The event in Curaçao has taken place on Sunday 15, Monday 16 and Tuesday 17, July 2018.
+On Wednesday 18 the tall ships of the participating countries have left Curaçao and sailed to Cartagena (Colombia).

 Below is the opening page of the Chilean website

 Curaçao - Tall Ships Port of the Caribbean